cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 On completion of the pipeline run, whether it was successful or failed, the CNCF project resources will be deleted by deleting their flux resources.

+A successful pipeline run is once the necessary metrics have been written to long term storage.
+This will be covered by proposal 3 [Report](https://github.com/cncf-tags/green-reviews-tooling/issues/95).

 The same logic using the `cncf_project` and `cncf_project_sub` inputs will be used to select which manifests should be deleted.
 The manifests will be deleted